Harassment, Intimidation and Bullying (HIB): Resources and Reporting

 - Has the effect of substantially disrupting the orderly operation of the school.

-- OSPI School Safety Center- Bullying and Harassment
+- OSPI School Safety Center- Harassment, Intimidation, and Bullying

 - Pacer's National Bullying Prevention Center